IPEM LP Congress: More Think Tank than Shark Tank

 Speaker(s): |

-- Thibault BASQUIN - Executive Committee, Executive Board Member of Ardian US LLC and Ardian France, Co-Head Buyout. | ARDIAN |
+- Thibault BASQUIN - Member of the Executive Committee, Executive Board Member of Ardian US LLC, Executive Board Member of Ardian France, Co-Head & CIO of Buyout | ARDIAN |

 - Anthony TUTRONE - Global Head of NB Alternatives & Managing Director | NEUBERGER BERMAN |